w3f/Grants-Program/applications/Omniverse DLT.md

     - The `nonce` is very important, which is the key point to **synchronize** the states globally, which will be described later.
     - The `nonce` appears at two places, one is `nonce in o-transaction` data as above, the other is `account nonce` maintained by on-chain O-DLT pallets/smart-contracts([example codes](https://github.com/Omniverse-Web3-Labs/omniverse-swap/blob/69cebda3e567df1c807a9cb0cda180528f4de091/pallets/omni-protocol/src/lib.rs#L61)).
     - The `nonce in o-transaction` data will be verified according to the `account nonce` managed by on-chain `Omniverse DLT` pallets/smart-contracts.
 Some [example codes](https://github.com/Omniverse-Web3-Labs/omniverse-swap/blob/69cebda3e567df1c807a9cb0cda180528f4de091/pallets/omni-protocol/src/functions.rs#L39) can be found here.
   - The core operations of the O-DLT are `omniverse_transfer`, `omniverse_mint`, and `omniverse_burn`, in which the first thing is verifying the signature of the o-transaction data.
-Then the operation will be added to a pre-execution cache, and **wait a user-defined time** until being executed.
+Then the operation will be added to a pre-execution cache, and **wait for a fixed time** until being executed.
+The waiting time will be able to be settled by the deployer and this will be determined until fully tested, in addition, we will provide the least recommended time.
 The off-chain synchronizer will carry the o-transaction data to other chains.
 If another o-transaction data with the same nonce and the same sender account is received within the waiting time, and if there's any sector different, a malicious thing happens and the related account will be punished.
 We provide some example codes [here](https://github.com/Omniverse-Web3-Labs/omniverse-swap/blob/69cebda3e567df1c807a9cb0cda180528f4de091/pallets/assets/src/functions.rs#L877) and [here](https://github.com/Omniverse-Web3-Labs/omniverse-swap/blob/69cebda3e567df1c807a9cb0cda180528f4de091/pallets/assets/src/functions.rs#L932) to explain how it works.
   - The commitment verification protocol is an underly mechanism, which is a newest research result of Dante.
 It provides an absolute cryptographic way to make verifications for omniverse operations, in which malicious things could be found out determinedly.

 - The OSC(Omniverse Swap Component) is a direct swap platform for exchanges of Omniverse tokens.
 The calculation of the o-transaction amount is done by an O-AMM model we create.
 The details of the underlying mechanisms can be found in the [Principle of Omniverse-AMM](https://github.com/Omniverse-Web3-Labs/Omniverse-DLT-Introduction/blob/main/docs/Principle%20of%20Omniverse%20AMM.md).
 An omniverse swap operation can be initiated based on the O-DLT.
 OSC is implemented as a substrate pallet, and a mechanism similar to *abstract account smart contract* will be made out to operate an abstract account for the omniverse swap along with the substrate consensus.